Cham Albanians: Discrimination and normalization (1927–1936)

-Crackdown under the Metaxas regime (1936–1940)
+Repression under the Metaxas regime (1936–1940)

 The harshest period of discrimination against Cham Albanians occurred during the dictatorial regime of Ioannis Metaxas, Prime Minister of Greece from 1936 to 1941.
 The nationalistic character of his regime was imposed on all minorities in Greece.
 As with Slavic-speakers, Aromanians and Roma, Albanian-speaking minorities were prohibited from using their own language outside home.
 Those who used Albanian words in school or in the army, were punished physically or humiliated.
-Such attitudes have led many parents to discourage their children from learning their mother tongue, so as to avoid similar discrimination and suffering.
 The Greek language was imposed in the schools and elders who had no knowledge of the language were forced to attend night-schools, in order to learn to read, write and even speak the Greek language.
 Meanwhile, either due to the absence of Greek or for reasons of demographic importance, Greek education was expanded with the establishment of kindergartens in some Orthodox Albanian speaking villages.

-Whereas in 1936, the Greek state created a new prefecture called Thesprotia, from parts of Ioannina and Preveza prefectures, as to exercise better control over the Cham Muslim minority.
+In 1936, the Greek state created a new prefecture called Thesprotia, from parts of Ioannina and Preveza prefectures, as to exercise better control over the Cham Muslim minority.
+The colonization of the area with Greeks and the confiscation of Cham property increased and Albanian place names were replaced with Greek ones.
+In villages where both Muslim Chams and Christians lived, Muslim heads of the local administration were replaced with Christian ones.
+During the same period harassment by the local police towards Chams became more and more frequent.